QueenBeeSC/swarm.city-Terminal/README.md

 > ## Create New User

-There are several ways to load your wallets.
+There are several ways to creae a wallet.
 When creating a new user it is stored locally on your device.
 If you have ARC tokens that you want to convert to SWT tokens you will need a small amount of eth (.1 eth) on the wallet before you can complete the swap.

 Yes, Convert my tokens | Nope, don't have any